adosar/aidsorb/docs/source/index.rst

 Contributing
 ------------

-We welcome contributions from the community!
-Please read our |contributing-guide| before submitting PRs or opening issues.
+Contributions from the community are appreciated!
+Please read the |contributing-guide| before submitting PRs or opening issues.

 Citing
 ------